reidpr/quac/doc-src/pipeline.rst

 Article filtering
 -----------------

-Three classes of articles are excluded from the time series files:
+Four classes of articles are excluded from the time series files:

+#.
+Data lines with delimiters other than a single space.
+These are invalid
+   (and rare).

 #.
 Articles with anything other than lowercase A to Z in the language
    (project) code.
 This excludes invalid project codes as well as